blib-la/ComfyUI-Captain-Nodes/README.md

 ## Features of ComfyUI Captain Nodes

+> [!NOTE]
+> This set of nodes is compatible with a native ComfyUI installation

 This package extends Captain's capabilities by providing specialized nodes for AI integration and utility functions, making it easier to harness powerful AI features directly on your desktop:

 ### Included Nodes